-As we’ve already mentioned, steroids can lead to a decrease of good cholesterol and the increase of bad cholesterol.
+As we’ve already mentioned, steroids can lead to a decrease in good cholesterol and an increase in bad cholesterol.
 However, SARMs don’t do that at all.
 In fact, some of them might even help us boost our health, as they are quite selective about the parts of our bodies that they influence.

 They don’t lead to any undesirable physical changes.
 Of course, we will easily bulk up or cut pounds with them.
 But women won’t become infertile nor will they grow beards, etc. Moreover, men are highly unlikely to get gynecomastia or suffer from any other similar changes.